s-go/th-review-helpfulness/README.md

-# Investigating the Impact of Discourse-Relations on Review Helpfulness
+# Investigating the Impact of Discourse Relations on Review Helpfulness

 Dependencies
 ------------